bytepath/vuetoon/docs/guidecopy/introduction.md

 ## Getting Started
-Installation
+<a class="button" href="installation.html">Installation</a>
-The official guide assumes an intermediate level knowledge of HTML, CSS, and JavaScript, and the Vue.js framework.
+<p class="tip">The official guide assumes an intermediate level knowledge of HTML, CSS, and JavaScript, and the Vue.js framework.
 If you are totally new to frontend development, it might not be the best idea to jump right into a framework as your first step - grasp the basics then come back!
-Prior experience with other frameworks helps, but is not required.
+Prior experience with other frameworks helps, but is not required.</p>

 ## Rendering Our First Vector Graphic